WHALES OF LORETO

 2 Experienced certified guides

-Expedition gear : Hydrophone, binoculars, ultra, light towel, personal aluminum water mug.
+Expedition gear : Hydrophone, binoculars, ultra, light towel, blankets, personal aluminum water mug, educational materials.

 Emergency kit & satellite phone